The Pen Museum wins Heritage Lottery Fund support for its Flourishing Museum project.

 The project will enable people to discover how Birmingham helped to bring writing to the masses around the world and how women played a huge part in the industry.
 New volunteers will be welcomed and trained to share facts and stories with visitors to the museum.

 The Pen Museum, based in a former pen factory at the Argent Centre, will also be working with its partners Perry Beeches II & IV to develop a schools programme to excite local children about writing and to discover how things were done in the days before computers.
-The Museum’s development will also see it working more closely with Jewellery Quarter neighbours, such as the Coffins Works.
+The Museum’s development will also see it working more closely with Jewellery Quarter neighbours, such as the Coffin Works.

 Commenting on the award, Alison Ray, Project Co-ordinator said: “We are delighted to have received the support of the Heritage Lottery Fund and are confident the project will lead to a wider understanding of the part the Steel Pen trade played in shaping our city.
 The increased activities on offer will also mean everyone can have a go at making and using pens.